Frequently Asked Questions

 The Centennial Campaign (Long-term Funding)

 The Centennial Campaign supports the following three long-term strategic priorities:

 - The Graded Campus Project - This multi-year project of construction, modernization, and renewal is transforming the Graded campus by investing in infrastructure and the school's future.

 - Graded Scholar Program Endowment - Through this endowed program, Graded offers life-changing, full scholarships to economically disadvantaged, exceptionally-gifted Brazilian students.

 - Excellence in Teaching Endowment- This endowed fund ensures that Graded is able to recruit, retain, and develop the world's best teachers.

 We encourage our community to support both the Graded Annual Fund and the Centennial Campaign by contributing at a level which is meaningful to them.

 Leadership Gifts start at R$100,000 and fund projects that impact the long-term vision of Graded and invest in its future.
-Leadership Gifts fund campus renovation and expansion, and strengthen scholarship and professional development endowments.
+Leadership Gifts support campus renovation and expansion and strengthen scholarship and professional development endowments.
 Leadership Donors receive naming opportunities, special recognition, and invitations to events throughout the year.
-Gifts can be made over a three-year period.
+Gift payments may be over a three-year period.

 Please contact Susan Clain, Chief Advancement Officer, at 3747-4800 ext.
 139 or email@example.com for more information on Leadership Giving.